olib6542/olib6542.github.io/_posts/2022-12-17-hello-world.md

 ## Changelog

+### March 2023

 Hooray!
 I managed to post my first blog post.
 Having a deadline really did help me actually get moving on this!
 I've decided that I'm going to allow myself to build one non-post feature for every two posts I write to give a little break between writing.
 Given this, hopefully I'll have a small feature and a new post by June 🤞🏻.

+### June 2023

+It seems like 3 months is a good pace for me, I might try to keep aiming for that so theoretically the next post I write should be ready by the end of September.
+Now that I've finished two posts I feel like it's OK to allow myself to add in some non-writing work so I've added a simple dark mode toggle.
+It's one of the things I find most frustrating about many websites, even most google sites don't have a dark mode so I thought that was the best one to start with.
+Two posts per one non-writing feature seems like a good balance as well.

+I'll also probably split this changelog into it's own page in the future since I feel like this could become a bit unwieldy if I keep this blog up for as long as I intend to.